 Dominique Jones is an aspiring master baker and pastry chef.
 She began baking with her grandmothers at the tender age of eight years old and fell in love.
 Baking has always been more of a therapeutic experience for her.
 She was bullied often as a child and teen so baking became an escape and sense of self validation for her.
 She created Scratch My Batch so that she may eventually provide a place to teach young aspiring professionals technical skills of baking and also provide a safe place for those who may have experience bullying as she did.
+If you’re interested in taking part in a course such as those Dominique is hoping to run, why not try Bakery Classes in Dehli where you can not only learn and develop baking skills, but also learn business skills in order to make a profit from your favourite hobby.
 Read our interview with the lovely Dominique below…

 What motivated and inspired you to start your own business?

 Well, I’ve always wanted to start my own business because I love helping people.
 Whether it be helping in the time of need or acquiring a new skill, I love it.
 As a young girl baking became an escape for me, it was my therapy, a way to express myself.
 I wanted to create a business that not only made wonderful desserts for everyone but could be a place to help young professionals perfect their craft.
 I created Scratch My Batch Bakery because of my passion and love for baking from scratch and the way I could make people happy while enjoying a tasty treat.